oxidecomputer/cobalt/README.md

-fully open source [synthesis](https://github.com/YosysHQ/yosys) [toolchain](https://github.com/YosysHQ/nextpnr), we figured this work and the implementation of its [build system](https://github.com/cbiffle/cobble-build) may serve as practical examples for others to use Bluespec in their own projects.
+fully open source [synthesis](https://github.com/YosysHQ/yosys) [toolchain](https://github.com/YosysHQ/nextpnr), we figured this work and the implementation of its [build system](https://github.com/cbiffle/cobble-build) may serve as practical examples for others on how to use Bluespec in their own projects.

 ## Getting Started